 Profile data lost when Citrix Virtual Desktops sessions become unresponsive

 In a Citrix Virtual Desktops deployment, disconnecting from a Remote Desktop Protocol (RDP) session can cause a virtual desktop to become unresponsive or to restart.
 The behavior impacts Profile Management because it causes profile data to be lost when the session ends.
-The issue is fixed in Citrix Virtual Desktop Agent Version 3.1.3242 and later.
+The issue is fixed in Citrix Virtual Delivery Agent Version 3.1.3242 and later.

 Users cannot log on (Event ID 1000, Source Userenv)

 Users are unable to log on to a Citrix environment and receive the following error message: “Windows did not load your roaming profile and is attempting to log you on with your local profile… Contact your network administrator.”
 This error appears in the Application event.
 Log on Windows as Event ID 1000, with source Userenv.

 For more information about this issue and other workarounds for it, see Knowledge Center article CTX105618.

 In Citrix Virtual Desktops environments, a user can select a default printer but sometimes the selection is not retained between logons.
 This issue has been observed when a Citrix Virtual Desktops policy is used to set printers on pooled virtual desktops based on a Citrix Provisioning Services vDisk in standard image mode.
 This issue does not originate with Profile Management.
 Though the Profile Management log file shows that the registry entry for the printer is copied at logoff (which is expected), NTUSER.dat for the user does not contain the entry (which is not expected).
 The issue in fact originates with the way Citrix Virtual Desktops uses the DefaultPmFlags registry setting.
 For more information, see Knowledge Center article CTX119066.

 Sometimes, unexpected printers are added to profiles and, after users remove them, the printers reappear at the next logon.
 For more information, see the Profile Management support forum.